mdn/content/files/en-us/web/uri/authority/index.md

 {{QuickLinksWithSubpages("/en-US/docs/Web/URI")}}

-The **authority** of a URI is the part of the URI that comes after the scheme and before the path.
-It consists of three parts: user information, host, and port.
+The **authority** of a URI is the section that comes after the [scheme](/en-US/docs/Web/URI/Schemes) and before the path.
+It may have up to three parts: user information, host, and port.

 ## Syntax